odoo-cae/odoo-addons-hr-incubator/coopaname_custom/readme/DESCRIPTION.rst

 * Hides applicant name from form view
 * Formats employee's mobile and work phone
 * add category and duration to registration pivot views
+* event's organizer and co-organizer are added to attendees

 Also includes list of modules for Coopaname's deployement.